mitra-gh/DSD-parking-project/README.md

 ```
 #### Test6: Displaying Capacity Increase with Hourly Change:

 In this test case, the section took as many cars as possible, but the total capacity, which is 700, was considered.
-Also, university cars are parked in the parking lot, so they cannot enter.
+Also, university cars are parked in the parking more than their capacity, so they cannot enter from now on.
 ![image](./img/test6.png)
 ```verilog
 // exit 25 university cars